supervik/funding-rate-arbitrage-scanner/README.md

 - **N_days_average_daily_rate_diff**: The average daily rate difference over the past N days.
 The number of days configured by the `funding_historical_days` parameter
 - **short_exchange**: The exchange with the higher funding rate where you are supposed to open a Short order
 - **long_exchange**: The exchange with the lower funding rate where you are supposed to open a Long order
 - **mean_daily_amplitude**: The average daily amplitude of the trading pair.
 Amplitude is the percentage difference between the daily high and low prices.
 Higher amplitudes indicate greater asset volatility.
-The number of days for calculation is configured by the `volatility_days` parameter
+The number of days for calculation is configured by the `amplitude_days` parameter
 - **max_daily_amplitude**: The maximum daily amplitude of the trading pair
 - **short_rate**: The current funding rate of the short exchange
 - **long_rate**: The current funding rate of the long exchange